Barshi

-Barshi is a city located in Barshi Sub district of Solapur District of Maharashtra State of Republic of India.
+Barshi is a Town With A Municipal Council And Its located in The Barshi Taluka of Solapur district of The State Of Maharashtra The Town Is Very Populated But Development Is Limited, The Town Is Closer to The Borders of Solapur And Dharashiv.

-Barshi is second largest city in Solapur District.It is a hub for business, industry and tourism, with a high number of lentil industries in particular.
-It is famous for powerloom and handloom industries.
+Barshi is one of the largest city in Solapur District.
+It is a hub for business, industry, and tourism, with a high number of lentil industries in particular.
+It is known for powerloom and handloom industries.

 Barshi is forthcoming as medical, educational and agricultural market center for rural masses from the nearby Marathwada region.